Personal Injury Glossary with Definitions

 Adjuster

-The adjuster, also know as insurance adjuster, is the person who evaluates your claim for damages.
-They are employed by the insurance company and they work to settle your case for less than it’s worth.
-Sometimes they just don’t see all the problems.
-You can hire your own adjuster if it becomes necessary.
+The adjuster, also known as the insurance adjuster, is the person who evaluates your claim for damages.
+The insurance company employs them, and they work to settle your case for less than it’s worth.
+Sometimes, they just don’t see your problems.
+You can hire your own adjuster if necessary.

 Administrative Deadline

-The date or time before which something must be done.
+The date or time before which something important must be done.
 It is a time limitation set by law or regulation.
-For example, in an auto accident case the law says you should file a Collision Report Form within 4 days of an accident if one was not filed by a police officer.
-Your insurance policy outlines when you must report your accident to your insurance company.
+For example, in an auto accident case the law says you should file a Collision Report Form within 4 days of an accident if a police officer did not file one.
+Your insurance policy outlines when to report your accident to your insurance company.
 Read your policy carefully so you don’t miss their deadline.

 Causation